 Create reports that show how much you’re spending and where you can save money.

 Trust But Verify

 When IT managers contract with cloud providers, they sign a contractual guarantee of performance, or SLA (service level agreement).
 If Amazon doesn’t uphold their end of the bargain and deliver the uptime promised, organizations get service credits in compensation.
-With a robust AWS cloud monitoring tool you can verify the performance that Amazon is reporting.
+With a robust AWS cloud monitoring tool, like WhatsUp Gold, you can verify the performance that Amazon is reporting.

 What is AWS?